Spathiphyllum cannifolium aka Spatheflower

 Spatheflower, Peace Lily

-How to care for Spatheflower
+How difficult is it to take care of Spatheflower

 If you're looking for a plant that offers a moderate level of challenge, Spatheflower is a great choice to test your gardening skills.